bitrise-io/devcenter/_articles/en/reviews/getting-started-with-expo-apps-draft.md

  8. At **Project build configuration**, the React Native project type gets automatically selected.
 If the scanner fails and the project type is not selected automatically, you can [configure your project manually](https://devcenter.bitrise.io/getting-started/adding-a-new-app/setting-up-configuration#manual-project-configuration).
 Bitrise also detects the **Module** and the **Variant** based on your project.

     Now let's have a look at the fields you manually have to fill out:
-    * If you wish to generate an iOS app from your React Native project, enter your iOS Development team ID at the **Specify iOS Development team** field.
+    * To generate an iOS app from your React Native project, enter your iOS Development team ID at the **Specify iOS Development team** field.
     * In **Select ipa export method**, select the export method of your .ipa file: ad-hoc, app-store, development or enterprise method.
     * In **Specify Expo username** enter your username and hit **Next**.
     * In **Specify Expo password**, enter your password and hit **Next**.
 You only need to provide your Expo credentials if you've been using [ExpoKit](https://docs.expo.io/versions/v32.0.0/expokit/overview/) with your project.